What Happens to the House When a Parent Needs More Care?

 “What are we going to do with the house?”

 This question is rarely asked in casual conversation.
-Unfortunately, it’s asked is:
+Unfortunately, it’s asked is in:

 The house isn’t just a building, it’s where…